Capacity Planning Challenges & Solutions for Agencies

 • Balancing workloads: To maintain high productivity levels, distributing demands across resources is important.
 Overutilizing resources can lead to burnout, which statistics say accounts for 20% to 50% of annual turnover (Forbes).
 On the other hand, underutilizing employees can impact their engagement and motivation (see more: workload management tools).

 • Automating Repetitive Tasks: An essential way to free up high-demand resources is automating your daily workflows.
 Not all processes can be automated, such as creative brainstorming.
-However, automation tools can simplify and reduce errors in areas such as reporting, billing, and sharing project updates.
+However, automation tools can simplify and reduce errors in areas such as capacity reporting, billing, and sharing project updates.

 • Investing in Education: According to McKinsey: “The business case for reskilling can be roughly one and a half to three times better than for hiring”.
 Consider various upskilling and reskilling strategies, such as internal mentorships or external workshops or certifications.
 This helps your workforce stay competitive and ensures continuity in business operations.